 - Take a rake and dispose of any dry twigs or dry leaves.
 This is especially true during the months of autumn when these leaves are most prominent.
 Along with timber, branches and leaves are among some of the most flammable materials that can quickly catch and spread a fire with one tiny spark.
 In addition to this, it is wise to clean out the debris that builds up in the rain gutter and the roof at least one day per month.

 - Protecting the log cabin from branches should not just involve fallen twigs around the dwelling.
-It is also important to trim down branches that hang over the roof of the log cabin or are simply within close range of it.
+According to Storm Guard Restoration, it is also important to trim down branches that hang over the roof of the log cabin or are simply within close range of it.
 Not only does trimming nearby branches prevent the roof from easily catching fire, but it will also help minimize the damage that occurs should the tree fall down from other weather problems.
 As a general rule of thumb, there should not be any shrubs or trees within 10 meters of the log cabin, or else it poses quite a security risk.

 - It is easy to purchase fire treatments from home improvement and other such DIY stores.
 These are designed to add a type of barrier between the timber and a fire that ignites.
 Apply this treatment to each log in the cabin.
 This may take awhile, but the barrier can be the difference between minor damage and total collapse.

 - Remove any unnecessary and flammable clutter from the abode.
 Items that constitute unnecessary and flammable clutter include unused outfits, unused newspapers and other such items.
 Further, clutter can expedite the process in which the fire spreads within a log cabin.
 Generally, it is best to come up with a monthly cleaning schedule so that any clutter in the home is removed each month.